mmikowski/powercss/README.md

 # PowerCSS by Michael S. Mikowski
 # PLEASE DO NOT USE FOR ANY PURPOSE AT THIS TIME.

+## Use libraries, not frameworks
+This is a library that strives to be best-in-class.
+If you are considering using an SPA framework, please read [Do you really want an SPA framework?][0] first.

 ## Overview
 Unleash PowerCSS to create custom CSS for every user that visits your site.
 PowerCSS uses merging, caching, compression, and double-buffering to exceed